 There are some insurance providers that might not be household names (yet) but that can still offer you a great deal and often even better customer service.

-You might have seen Urban Jungle on some comparison sites, but if you haven’t you should check them out.
+You might not see them on comparison sites.
 Get a quote directly with them – it only takes a few minutes – and you might kick yourself if you don’t.